Tag: Legal status of TPG

 Slovakia vs Coca-Cola s.r.o., April 2015, Supreme Court of the Slovak Republic No. 2Sžf/76/2014

 At issue was deductions of management fees paid by a Coca-Cola s.r.o. – a Slovakian subsidiary of the Coca-Cola group – to Coca Cola Management Services GmbH & Co.
 AG. in Switzerland.
-The assessment sas issued by the tax authorities based on the OECD Guidelines on Transfer Pricing for Multinational Enterprises and Tax Administration, which according to the tax authorities was a generally accepted supplementary interpretative tool to Art.
+The assessment issued by the tax authorities was based on the OECD Guidelines on Transfer Pricing for Multinational Enterprises and Tax Administration, which according to the tax authorities was a generally accepted supplementary interpretative tool to Art.
 9 of the Treaty on the avoidance of double taxation within the meaning of the Vienna Convention on contract law.
 Documents and information submitted in the course of a tax inspection showed that in addition to the fee for the provision of management services, Coca-Cola s.r.o. also paid for the provision of employment services and IT services.
 In total, payments for provision of services in 2005 was € 1,463,385.46.
-In regards to MTC article 9 and application of the OECD Transfer pricing guidelines in Slovakia the Supreme Court stated: “… the ...
+Judgment of the Supreme Court In regards to MTC article 9 and application of the OECD Transfer pricing guidelines in Slovakia the ...
 Read more

 Spain vs. ZERAIM IBÉRICA, SA, Oct.
 2016, Spanish Supreme Court, Case no 4675-2016